kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 Compared to other release team roles, release notes is one of the least time intensive roles.
 #### Early and mid release cycle (weeks 1-8) ~1-5 hours/week
-For the first few weeks, attending meetings and running the [release-notes tool](https://github.com/kubernetes/release/tree/master/cmd/release-notes) as well as updating the [release-notes website](https://github.com/kubernetes-sigs/release-notes) weekly to create an early draft of the release notes is all that is absolutely required of the release team.
+In the first 8 weeks of the cycle, the Release Notes team should/must, attend weekly release meetings and run the [release-notes tool](https://github.com/kubernetes/release/tree/master/cmd/release-notes) as well as update the [release-notes website](https://github.com/kubernetes-sigs/release-notes) weekly to create an early draft of the release notes.

-The Release Notes Lead will be responsible for introducing shadows to the team and the release notes tool and may ask shadows to run it and make the weekly update PR.
-The Release Notes Lead should indicate pain points and known issues to the shadows (if there are any) and work on strategies for overcoming them to prevent the team from encountering them during the later weeks.

-If there are potential fixes to the issues indicated and team members are keen, this time can be used to address them.
-Fixes and automation of the process is very welcome but not expected.

 #### Late release cycle (weeks 9-12+) ~4-10 hours/week
 This period has an increase in release team  meetings each week and there is also significantly more work to do to ensure the release notes are in good working order for the release.

-Once Code Freeze begins, the release notes draft is transferred to a google doc which is made public to the Kubernetes community.
+Once code freeze begins, the release notes draft is transferred to a google doc which is made public to the Kubernetes community.
 The doc will be edited by SIG leads and SIG members but will also be edited for grammar and uniform style by the release notes team.